Hans-Randy/EcoRouteMobile/README.md

 2.  **Address Input & Geocoding**: Implement proper address input fields with autocomplete/suggestions using a geocoding service (e.g., Google Places API).
 This would convert user-typed addresses into geographic coordinates (latitude/longitude) required by routing APIs.

-3.  **Advanced Map Features**: Enhance the `MapPreviewScreen` to display the actual route polyline received from the routing API.
+3.  **Advanced Map Features**: Enhance the `MapPreviewScreen` to display the actual route polyline received from the routing API on both mobile and web.
 Add turn-by-turn navigation (potentially integrating with device-native navigation apps), display of alternative routes on the map, and real-time traffic information.

 4.  **State Management**: For more complex state interactions (e.g., user preferences, cached routes, global loading states), implement a more scalable state management solution like Zustand or Redux Toolkit.
 React Context API could be used for theming or simpler global states.